emoreno911/UI-to-Code/README.md

 ### Concept 3: Material Music
 UIToCode is back in town and it comes supercharged with this music app concept from [Vitaly Silkin](https://material.uplabs.com/posts/material-music).
 It's supercharged because I add some UI and UX improvements to make this good design even better and it's also fully functional.
 Here is the [Concept](https://material.uplabs.com/posts/material-music), here's the [Pen](http://codepen.io/emoreno911/pen/zNMOew) and here are the [:books: Details](/material_music/README.md).

+### Concept 4: Shoe Shop
+An eshop inspired by [Youssef Eid](https://site.uplabs.com/youssefeid), to this cool design I have added a carousel with 3D transitons when you navigate between shop items.
+You can also add items to the cart.
+Here is the [Concept](https://site.uplabs.com/posts/yeezy-boost), here's the [Pen](https://codepen.io/emoreno911/pen/Gmjgvb) and here are the [:books: Details](/shoe_shop/README.md).